Heavenly Christmas: a different perspective

 With the same suggestions, he also deceived humans.
 He tricked them into seeing a God of justice and awesome majesty as cruel and unforgiving.
 By misrepresenting God’s character Satan pulled humans into his rebellion and so the long, dark night of earth’s history began.

 The only way to lighten the shadows was to show that Satan’s description of God was wrong.
 Not by force or by demand.
 It had to be by love.
 God is love.
-The way to lead humans back to God was to show humans was God was really like.
+The way to lead humans back to God was to show humans what God was really like.
 There was only one who could do that: Jesus.
-And so the plan, which was in place before Adam and Eve sinned, came into effect.
+And so one day, after several millennium of the inhabitants of earth proving that a savior was needed, the plan for salvation came into affect.
+A plan which was in place before Adam and Eve even sinned and before Lucifer ever wavered.

 ----------------------------------------------------------------